Tuition Assistance for Faculty and Staff

 In order to take courses at the University of Pennsylvania, faculty/staff must apply, as would any outside candidate, and be accepted into the Penn program of interest.
 Eligibility for the tuition benefit does not confer acceptance into a Penn program.

 Faculty/staff accepted into a program at Penn are considered students of Penn and are thus bound by all program and University rules and regulations.
 Faculty/staff may be limited in their access to certain programs by educational program regulations such as those requiring full-time status or program/course pre-requisites or restrictions.
-Educational program regulations are outside the scope or management of the Tuition Benefit Office and should be thoroughly researched by the faculty/staff member before embarking on any course of study.
+Educational program regulations are outside the scope or management of Human Resources and should be thoroughly researched by the faculty/staff member before embarking on any course of study.

 406.8 HEALTH INSURANCE